We're here to help

 Adding multiple asserts

-If multiple Asserts are used in the same Test Step, the result of the assertions will be stored in a list.
-This is illustrated further in Example 2.
+If multiple Asserts are used in the same test step, the result of the assertions will be stored in a list.

 Asserting standalone fields vs. asserting fields in tables

 In this example, the Assert is checking a specific validation error message for the Account Number field.
 The expected message is defined exactly and it is Case Sensitive.

 In addition, this Assert will also Read whether the field is Visible and will check that the field equals Read Only.
 Note the difference between Read (to capture an attribute and place it in a Results variable) and Equals (to test for a specific condition of the attribute and return TRUE or FALSE).

 The full Field Assertion attributes are as follows:

 - Field: The name of the field to be asserted.
 This will be autopopulated based on the UI On Screen or UI With Row parent Test Step

 - Message: Defines any expected validation message against the field (e.g. after Save is clicked)

 - Visible: Checks whether the field is visible on the page layout (based on the permissions associated with the user credentials through which the Salesforce Connection has been made)